Wrongful Death & Oil Rig Explosions

-Fighting for Grieving Families After Explosions & Fires
+Fighting for Grieving Families After Rig Explosions & Fires

 Oil rig workers have one of the most dangerous jobs in the United States.
 In addition to living in small quarters and working 14-day rotations in 12-hour shifts, these workers must be alert at all times to avoid injury or death.
 There is always the possibility that the pressure control systems will fail and there will be an uncontrolled release of oil on the drilling rig.
 Fires can also occur when workers are dealing with volatile materials or when companies do not adequately maintain electrical equipment.
 In either case, accidents may result in severe injuries, such as burns.

-Every employee that chooses to live and work on an oil rig is continuously putting their lives on the line.
+Every person who chooses to live and work on an oil rig is continuously putting his or her life on the line.
+When the unthinkable happens, we're here to see justice served.

 There are known risks for any person aboard an oil platform for the purpose of their job is to extract natural gas and oil under immense pressure into a harsh atmosphere.
 Accidents can easily happen from a simple mistake as the work environment is so treacherous.
 It has been reported that from 2001-2010 there were 69 offshore deaths off the coast of the Gulf of Mexico alone.